MicroStrategy/mstrio-py/USAGE.md

 df = my_cube.to_dataframe()
 ```

-## Export Data into MicroStrategy with Datasets
+## Export Data into Strategy One with Datasets

 ### Create a New SuperCube

 With **mstrio-py** you can create and publish single or multi-table Datasets.
-This is done by passing Pandas DataFrames to the `SuperCube` constructor which translates the data into the format needed by MicroStrategy.
+This is done by passing Pandas DataFrames to the `SuperCube` constructor which translates the data into the format needed by Strategy One.

 ```python
 import pandas as pd